TomFirth/kspc/client/README.md

 ## Design
 #### pin
-- Authentication for local app
+- Authentication for local app (once account has been started - username given and uuid created)
-- User public key is encrypted with pin
+- User's public key is encrypted with pin, securely stored locally `expo-secure-store`
-- Stored locally
+- Create contacts with nfc.
+Use public key to encrypted shared public key.
+This is then stored locally.

 #### public key
 - Only used by this app